HiiragiKano/seminar-slides/slide.md

 ---

-## Identical Re-execution for data flow construction
+## Identical Re-execution for complete data flow construction

 Therefore, ETM timestamp accuracy is adequate in most of practical concurrency programe